acemon33/DW2-TT/README.md

     3.1 (Optional) Import "ENEMYSET.BIN" to restore to its original state.

-***Key Features***:
-- Increase EXP of Enemy Encounters.
-- Save Editor.
-- Extract and Insert Game Files (including hidden ones).
-- Unhide AAA Folder.
-- Support DW2 Vanilla and Mods versions
-- Remove Digi-Labs Restrictions.
-- Expand Hero and Digi-Beetle Names.
-- Improve some Battle Effects.
-- Fix **misbehaviour** Techs and others that **cause** Crash or Soft-lock.

-Check the [CHANGELOG.txt](CHANGELOG.txt) for complete Features

-The latest version can be downloaded [here](https://www.romhacking.net/utilities/1723/)
+The latest version can be downloaded [here](https://romhackplaza.org/utilities/dw2-tt-utility)

 The source code is availabe [here](https://github.com/acemon33/dw2-tt/)